Boris-David/NewsApp/README.md

 - I wanted to build a UITabBar, with the homeScreen, a librairy screen in which there would be the news that the user save with his account and a search menu in which the user would be allow to search news related to specific words, and also find categories grouped by category.
 For this last point, I build on the code, especially in the NewsService.swift file, the network requests to get the news of a category; and the one for articles related to the user's keywords
 - Make so automated UI Tests and units tests to validate the network data parsing for example and other features
-- Prettify the User Interface
+- Prettify the User Interface; and take into account the dark theme

 ## App screenshots